narevs/codex-ss-scraper/README.md

      `name`, `email`, `journal`, `topic`, verification flags and more.
    * If a PDF link is advertised the scraper attempts to pull text; when `USE_OCR=1` (default) an OCR pass via Tesseract is used as a fallback.
  * MX record checks can be disabled with `CHECK_MX=0`.
  * The right panel displays emails only while full records remain in memory for export.

+7. **Data options & statistics**
+  * Buttons in the right panel allow exporting all collected fields to CSV or Excel, copying the CSV text to the clipboard, or clearing the current session.
+  * Stats underneath show counts for data items and pages visited, tracked for the current day and for the full session.
+Daily counters reset automatically at midnight while session totals persist until cleared.

 ## Tests